Really-Crappy-Software/RCHS/README.md

 # RCHS
-# Really Crappy HTTP server (pre-alpha stage)
+# Really Crappy HTTP server
 * SYNTAX: sudo rchs PORT
-* NOTE: It does work it just segfaults after a bit
+* Will check for a index.html in your pwd